mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

     IEpsilonComparable<Point3d>
 </td>
     <td>The “:” is used after the struct name to indicate what the struct implements.
 Structures can implement any number of interfaces.
 An interface contains a common functionality that a structure or a class can implement.
 It helps with using consistent names to perform similar functionality across different types.
-For example IEquatable interface has a method called “Equal”.
-If a structure implements IEquatable, it must define what it does (in Point3d, it compares all X, Y and Z values and returns true or false).</td>
+For example, IEquatable interface has a method called “Equal”.
+If a structure implements IEquatable, it must define what it does (in Point3d, it compares all X, Y, and Z values and returns true or false).</td>
   </tr>
 </table>

-#### Point3d Constructors:
+#### Point3d Constructors

 Structures define constructors to instantiate the data.
-One of the **Point3d** constructors takes three numbers to initialize the values of X, Y and Z. Here are all the constructors of the **Point3d** structure .
+One of the **Point3d** constructors takes three numbers to initialize the values of X, Y, and Z. Here are all the constructors of the **Point3d** structure .

 <img src="constructors.png">